GigaHierz/matchme.nft/README.md

 for all users that own or owned a MatchMe.nft

 - Pull in cross-chain data into a smart contract using Chainlink’s HTTP get adapter

+using Layer Zero for chat communictaion and game:
+A huge part of the app will be the chat function where the matched and start a game inside a chat.
+The users wont have any information about each other, only the number of matching proects.
+They will be isentivisted to talk to each other, as they can give guesses for what projects they share.
+You will have to pay one token for guessing but you will get rewarded two tokens i you guess right.
+Also the player, that guesses the most wins an extra prize of an amount of tokens tokens.
+They can then decide to share or not to share.

 ### Basic Sample Hardhat Project